 First Time User?
 Enroll now.

-Home > Health Library > Arterial Blood Gases
+Home > Health Library > Arterial Blood Gases (ABG) Test

-An arterial blood gas (ABG) test measures the acidity (pH) and the levels of oxygen and carbon dioxide in the blood from an artery.
-This test is used to check how well your lungs are able to move oxygen into the blood and remove carbon dioxide from the blood.
+An arterial blood gases (ABG) test measures the acidity (pH) and the levels of oxygen and carbon dioxide in the blood from an artery.
+This test is used to find out how well your lungs are able to move oxygen into the blood and remove carbon dioxide from the blood.

 As blood passes through your lungs, oxygen moves into the blood while carbon dioxide moves out of the blood into the lungs.
 An ABG test uses blood drawn from an artery, where the oxygen and carbon dioxide levels can be measured before they enter body tissues.
 An ABG measures: